-Where To Find The Top Wild Animals in Missouri
+Where to Find the Top Wild Animals in Missouri

 Mammals in Missouri range from herbivores to predators, to the tiny least shrew to the American bison.

 Rodents found in Missouri include several species of mice and rats, including the golden mouse and the fulvous harvest mouse.
 Other rodents are voles and woodrats, the southern bog lemming, the eastern gray squirrel, flying squirrels, the eastern chipmunk, the groundhog and the pocket gopher.
-Larger rodents are the beaver and the nutria which isn’t native to Missouri and is now considered invasive in many places.
+Larger rodents are the beaver and the nutria, which isn’t native to Missouri and is now considered invasive in many places.

 Though shrews resemble mice, they are not rodents but belong to the Soricidae family.
 Ones that live in Missouri are the northern and southern short-tailed shrew, Elliot’s short-tailed shrew and the common shrew.
-Their somewhat distant relative, the eastern mole can also be found in Missouri.
+Their somewhat distant relative, the eastern mole, can also be found in Missouri.

 The American bison was reintroduced into Missouri after being nearly hunted to extinction.
 This huge herbivore can now be found in Prairie State Park in Barton County.
 Other large mammals are white-tailed deer and elk, including the Rocky Mountain elk, which was introduced into the state.
-Mule deer are seen but are considered vagrants.
-Wild boar are also not native to Missouri but are favorite game animals.
+Mule deer are can be found in Missouri but are considered vagrants.
+Wild boar are also not native to the state but are favorite game animals.

 Since wolves were extirpated from Missouri, the top canine predator is now the coyote, followed by the gray and the red foxes.
 Another of the predators is the bobcat.
 The cougar has been known to wander in and out of the state, even though it’s considered extirpated.
 The black bear is the largest of the mammalian predators in Missouri, even though it mostly eats plant material.

-Besides the eastern bluebird, songbirds found in Missouri include vireos, wood peewees, flycatchers, kingbirds, bluejays, crows, chickadees, larks, swallows, nuthatches, wrens, thrashers and mockingbirds.
-Finches, buntings and sparrows make their home in Missouri as do warblers and tanagers.
-Woodpeckers are numerous in Missouri, and their number may include the rarest woodpecker, the ivory-billed.
-Indeed, this woodpecker may already be extinct.
+Besides the eastern bluebird, songbirds found in Missouri include vireos, wood peewees, flycatchers, kingbirds, bluejays, crows, chickadees, larks, swallows, nuthatches, wrens, thrashers, and mockingbirds.
+Finches, buntings, and sparrows make their home in Missouri, as do warblers and tanagers.
+The ovenbird, which breeds in Missouri and winters in Central America and the Caribbean, gets its name for the shape of its nest.

 Reptiles and Amphibians

-Amphibians include the common mudpuppy and other species of salamander including the grotto salamander and the central newt.
+Amphibians include the common mudpuppy and other species of salamander such as the grotto salamander and the central newt.
 Frogs and toads besides the bullfrog include the common toad, the eastern narrow-mouthed toad, the striped chorus frog and the crawfish frog, named because it lives in crawfish burrows most of the time.

 Insects are the most common animals found in Missouri.
 These creatures are usually winged and have six legs, and much of how they are classified is based on their mouthparts.
-Among the great variety of insects of Missouri are ants, bees, wasps, butterflies, dragonflies, damselflies, grasshoppers, beetles and true bugs.
+Among the great variety of insects of Missouri are ants, bees, wasps, butterflies, roaches, dragonflies, damselflies, grasshoppers, beetles, and true bugs.
 Among the true bugs is a strange creature called the masked hunter, a type of assassin bug whose nymph tries to camouflage itself under layers of dust and dirt.
 It eats bedbugs but can deliver a nasty bite to a human, so it’s not really a solution to a bedbug infestation.

-Spiders found in Missouri are American house spiders, crab spiders, orb web weavers, wolf spiders and jumping spiders.
+Spiders found in Missouri are American house spiders, crab spiders, orb web weavers, wolf spiders, and jumping spiders.
 The brown recluse and black widow are also found in the state, and though they are pretty docile their venom is powerful.
-The Missouri tarantula is the state’s only tarantula, but it is peaceable and its venom isn’t life-threatening.
+The Missouri tarantula is the state’s only tarantula, but it is peaceful and its venom isn’t life-threatening.
 The Daddy long legs is not really a spider, for it has neither fangs nor venom.

 Missouri has many species of freshwater mollusks, especially freshwater mussels.
-They include the elktoe and the snuffbox, which are both endangered, the spectaclecase, the white heelsplitter and the paper pondshell, which can be both male and female at the same time.
-Other mussels are the monkeyface, the wartyback and the pimpleback.
+They include the elktoe and the snuffbox, which are both endangered, the spectaclecase, the white heelsplitter and the paper pondshell (which can be both male and female at the same time).
+Other mussels are the monkeyface, the wartyback, and the pimpleback.

 The Asiatic clam, which comes from eastern Asia, has also found its way into the Missouri waters, most likely through the release of ballast water from boats that had gone out to sea.